Solving Imperfect-Recall Games via Sum-of-Squares Optimization: Discussion and Future Work

 \section{Discussion and Future Work}

 Recent work on timeable team games leverages junction-tree/treewidth structure to obtain tractable lifted formulations for team-correlated equilibria~\citep{zhang2022team,zhang2023team}.
-Although their setting and solution concept differ from ours, a directly comparable overlap is in the non-absentminded single-player case.
+Since their setting and solution concept differ from ours, the only directly comparable overlap is the non-absentminded single-player case.
 A natural direction is to combine our polynomial IREFG formulation with junction-tree variants of Lasserre's hierarchy so the SDP size (and potentially the required level) depends on the constraint-graph treewidth, and to explore whether similar structure can be leveraged beyond this overlap.
 We provide a more detailed discussion of this connection in Appendix~\ref{app:treewidth}.

 Future work also includes finding and analyzing other tractable subclasses of IREFGs, and designing faster algorithms that incorporate decentralized methods to compute KKT points.
 Moreover, while Statement (i) of Theorem~\ref{thm:finiteconver_DSC} holds for the Moment-SOS approach, first-order decentralized methods are known to efficiently solve strictly monotone games (see e.g.~\cite{cai2023doubly,ba2025doubly} and references therein).
 A natural question is how these approaches compare, both theoretically and empirically.
-Finally, while we have implemented our methods on some simple examples, implementing more tractable SDP solvers to improve scalability remains a crucial direction to explore.
+Finally, as discussed at the end of~\cref{sec:empirical_illustration}, while we have implemented our methods on some relatively small examples, implementing more tractable SDP solvers to improve scalability remains a crucial direction to explore.